LazaUK/AOAI-EntraIDAuth-SDKv1/README.md

 Azure OpenAI service supports 2 authentication methods:
 - _using API key_, when you authenticate with your Azure OpenAI endpoint's API key
-- _using Entra ID_, when you authneticate with a temporary access token.
+- _using Entra ID_, when you authenticate with a temporary access token.

 While API keys are simpler and easier to use, some clients may prefer the use of Entra ID bearer tokens because of internal security requirements.

 In this repo I'll demo the use of the latest openai Python package v1.x, that was released in November 2023.
 And, particularly, on how to use the new **azure_ad_token_provider** parameter of **AzureOpenAI** class.

-To use the latest version of *openai* python package, you can upgrade it wth the following pip command:
+To use the latest version of *openai* python package, you can upgrade it with the following pip command:
 ```
 pip install --upgrade openai
 ```